confluentinc/examples/security/rbac/docs/index.rst

        cd security/rbac/scripts

 #.
-You have two options to run the demo.
+You have two options to run the example.

-   -  Option 1: run the demo end-to-end for all services
+   -  Option 1: run the example end-to-end for all services

       .. code:: bash